 Ubuntu has a graphical windows system like most other operating systems.
-It is quite intuitive.
-The main functions can be obtained from the Applications, Places and System menus from the top left corner of the screen.
+It is quite intuitive once you know the basics.
+The main functions can be obtained by clicking on the Dash Home on the left dock and then either searching or browsing for applications.